 - Market share.
 The proportion of purchases made with a company in comparison to wider market.

 - Sales volumes.
 The total number of products or services sold by a company over a given period of time.
 This can be broken down by product/service lines.

 - Sales revenue.
 The total value of the products/services sold by a company over a given period of time.

 - Cost per acquisition.
 A measure of how much it cost to acquire one customer or sale.

 - Customer lifetime value.
 The average total expenditure of a customer over the complete course of their interactions with a company.

 A brand’s long-term value to the business can be measured in context across perceptual, behavioural and financial metrics.

-For more advice on brand health including tips, tricks and research techniques, download our free complete guide below.
+For more advice on brand health including tips, tricks and research techniques, download our comprehensive free guide.